nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_CLAIM_VS_CLOSE.md

 ```

 ## 📺 Watch the videos

+### ⚠️ Note on the video:
+This video instructs you to make the file `components/welcome/Welcome.js`.
+Make sure your file ends in `.jsx` instead of `.js`.

 Watch the [authentication setup](https://youtu.be/nDGJUeN1biY?si=HZmcMzjb-7Xu_mzW) video and implement the code yourself.
 Once you have successfully set up authentication for your Honey Rae's project, watch the [Claim vs Close](https://youtu.be/4OVltZMwbzc?si=oXNsN101p77BTwOB) video and implement the code yourself.
 Then read the rest of the chapter summarizing what you've learned.

 <details>